 About the Program

-Thanks to the generous support of the Washington Research Foundation (WRF), the Clean Energy Institute has recruited an impressive cohort of Innovation Fellows to the University of Washington to pursue research solar energy conversion, energy storage, and grid integration technologies.
-This fellowship program provides exceptional postdoctoral fellows the funding and support to pursue an innovative research project in the laboratory of a CEI faculty member.
+Thanks to the generous support of the Washington Research Foundation (WRF), the Clean Energy Institute has recruited an exceptional cohort of Innovation Fellows to the University of Washington to pursue postdoctoral research in solar energy conversion, energy storage, and grid integration technologies with CEI faculty.

 WRF Innovation Fellows Activities